MLWester/Create-Your-Own-Adventure-Game/README.md

 ```
 Warning: This operation is destructive and cannot be undone.
 Make sure you are okay with losing any uncommitted changes before running it.
 Ask AI if you want to know more.

-If you already pushed your changes to GitHub, then you need  different way to revert the committed changes.
+If you already pushed your changes to GitHub, then you need a different way to revert the committed changes.

 ### What are the /bin/ and /obj/ folders?
 Can I delete the /bin/ and /obj/ folders?
 What is a .gitignore file?